-Born and raised in Brooklyn, New York, Damaso began his career as a storyteller over fifteen years ago while still a teenager.
-As a young man of color growing up in one of the worst neighborhoods in America, he was fascinated by the way in which his community was portrayed in the media.
-As an adult he chose to pursue photojournalism in order to ensure that there was more diversity in the images that are presented to the public.
+Born and raised in Brooklyn, New York, Damaso began his career as a storyteller over twenty years ago while still a teenager.
+As a young man of color growing up in inner city New York, he was fascinated by the way in which his community was portrayed in the media.
+As an adult he chose to pursue journalism in order to ensure that there was more diversity in the images that are presented to the public.

 He has worked for institutions and his work has appeared in publications including: The New York Times, The United Nations Development Programme, The Associated Press, The Wall Street Journal, Newsday, The San Francisco Chronicle, The Miami Herald, New York magazine, Der Spiegel and Time Asia.
 Previous assignments and projects have taken him to countries including Rwanda, Cuba, Indonesia, Tanzania and throughout the United States and Europe.